AndreaHobby/CKD-Prediction/README.md

 ## Next Steps
 - Combine this with another dataset for a more robust analysis or try machine learning algorithms like logistic regression or a neural network for the next steps.
-- Build a web app with a user interface for this model.
+- Build a web app using streamlit with a user interface for this model.

 <a name="References"/>